 Despite website glitches, long hold times, and ongoing delays, progress is being made.
 All states are finally accepting Pandemic Unemployment Assistance claims.
 Nevada was the last state to start accepting claims with their system finally going live on Saturday.
 As of this week, Pandemic Unemployment Assistance payments are now being distributed in 37 states, according to data from the National Governors Association.

 If you’ve tried applying for benefits and run into issues, it’s worth trying again.
 Exact benefits will vary by state, but all will include an extra $600 per week which comes out to around $10,000 if you’re eligible for the full period from late March to the end of July.
 If there’s a delay (which is likely) your benefits will be paid retroactively to make up for the lag time.
+The additional $600 per week benefit ends on Saturday, July 25th for all states except New York which ends Sunday, July 26th.
+You can read more about the benefit’s expiration and what it might be replaced with here.

 You can find additional information about the coronavirus stimulus and how it applies to referees and umpires here.